Illegal emigration: Iran

-It is illegal for an Iranian woman to leave Iran alone without written permission from her husband or male relative if she is not married.
+It is illegal for an Iranian woman to leave Iran alone without written permission from her husband, or male relative if she is not married.
 Any woman of any nationality married to an Iranian man automatically becomes an Iranian citizen and is subject to these regulations.
 Betty Mahmoody, married to Iranian Sayyed Bozorg Mahmoody, was trapped in Iran after her husband had decided that they would stay there during a two-week vacation.
 She had to escape to Turkey aided by smugglers because she would not have legally been allowed to leave Iran without first obtaining a divorce from her husband, who would have gained full custody of their daughter, Mahtob Mahmoody.

 According to the law of the government of Iran, Iranian males older than 18 years old are not allowed to leave the country unless they serve Iran armed forces for 24 months.
 This has caused a huge number of Iranian students and the young population to leave the country through illegal channels.
-This is a clear violation of the "Freedom of Movement" according to the universal declaration of human rights.

 Portugal

-Until 1974 individual freedom to emigrate from Portugal was subordinated to the aims and interests of the nation.
-The 1933 Constitution says that "The state has the right and the obligation to coordinate and regulate the economic and social life of the Nation with the objective of populating the national territories, protecting emigrants, and disciplining emigration."
+Until 1974, individual freedom to emigrate from Portugal was subordinated to the aims and interests of the nation.
+The 1933 Constitution says that "[t]he state has the right and the obligation to coordinate and regulate the economic and social life of the Nation with the objective of populating the national territories, protecting emigrants, and disciplining emigration."
 The state tried to attain three key goals with this policy: meet labor needs, satisfy interests in Africa, and ensure benefits from emigrant remittances.
 At least 36 percent of Portuguese emigrants between 1950 and 1988 left the country illegally.

+Vietnam

+Following the end of the Vietnam War in 1975, repressive actions by the Vietnamese government, economic sanctions, and further conflicts (Third Indochina War) with neighboring countries caused a surge of refugees called "boat people" and an international humanitarian crisis, with Southeast Asian countries increasingly unwilling to accept more "boat people".
+After negotiations and an international conference in 1979, Vietnam agreed to limit the flow of people leaving the country.
+The Southeast Asian countries agreed to admit the boat people temporarily, and the rest of the world, especially more developed countries, agreed to assume most of the costs of caring for the boat people and resettle them in their countries.
+Many of the refugees failed to survive the passage, facing danger from pirates, over-crowded boats, and storms.

 Myanmar

-According to Human Rights Watch, the government of Burma has tightly restricted the number of Muslims allowed to travel to Mecca for the Haj pilgrimage.
+According to Human Rights Watch, the government of Myanmar has tightly restricted the number of Muslims allowed to travel to Mecca for the Haj pilgrimage.
 Muslims claimed they continue to have difficulties getting passports to travel abroad.